 Improve your call flow and get only qualified lead calls with automatic call distribution.
-Phonexa’s Call Logic - Automatic Call Distributor System is packed with advanced multi-level IVR technology that can easily route phone calls, make automatic callbacks, and handle call traffic.Schedule a consultation
+Phonexa’s Call Logic - Automatic Call Distributor System is packed with advanced multi-level IVR technology that can easily route phone calls, make automatic callbacks, and handle call traffic.Book a Demo

 What Is Automatic Call Distribution

 Automatic Call Distributor is a call management feature of our Call Logic platform that redirects incoming calls to the appropriate recipients based on your callers’ demographics and IVR survey results.